-Main parts of SP-32-FD pilot are: air tube (pos.
+Main parts of SP-48-FD pilot are: air tube (pos.
 4 on Fig. 1) with combustion-cooling air inlet (3/4"BSP) and gas part assembly including gas head (pos.
-3) with gas inlet (1/2"BSP) and ignition rod hole (1/2"BSP) with igniter rod holding gland (pos.
-6) together with the fixed gas tube (pos.
-2).
+3) with gas inlet (1/2" BSP), ignition rod hole (1/2"BSP) with igniter rod holding gland (pos.
+6) and sight port hole (1/2" BSP) with stop plug mounted.
+It includes also the gas tube (pos.
+2) mounted in gas head.
 The orifice-stabilizer assembly (pos.
 1) is fixed at the end of gas tube.
-Orifice-stabilizer assembly consists of nipple with main and bleeding orifices, mounting bracket and stabilizer.
+It consist of a gas divider with main and bleed orifices, gas tube and swirler-stabilizer.
 Gas part assembly is mounted in the air tube by means of the thread joint with mounting ring (pos.
 5).